This section provides guidance for writing client programs that

 install your handler.

 The client library is thread-safe per connection.
-You can let two threads share the same connection with the following caveats:
+Two threads can share the same connection with the following caveats:

 If you use POSIX threads, you can use

-Many threads can access different result sets that are
+Multiple threads can access different result sets that are retrieved with

-You need to know the following if you have a thread that did not create the connection to the MySQL database but is calling MySQL functions:
+If a thread does not create the connection to the MySQL database but calls MySQL functions, take the following into account:

 When you call